AayushSheth9/Crowd-Counting-MCNN-CSRNet/README.md

 ## Conclusion
-MCNN works as a strong baseline model
-CSRNet improves performance in dense crowd scenarios Density-based approaches are effective for crowd counting
+This project successfully demonstrates crowd counting via density estimation using MCNN and CSRNet.
+While MCNN serves as a reliable baseline for multi-scale feature extraction, CSRNet delivers significantly superior accuracy in highly dense scenes by leveraging dilated convolutions to expand its receptive field without losing spatial resolution.
+Ultimately, the results validate that density-based CNN architectures are highly effective for robust crowd analysis in complex environments.